Skip to main content

 Frequently Asked Questions

-How crowded is Kyoto for autumn leaves?
+How crowded is Kyoto for autumn 2026?